finanalyst/grav-plugin-sqlite/README.md

 ### [sql-table] Shortcode

-In the page content the shortcode is used as:
+In the page content the shortcode is used as follows:
 ```md
 [sql-table]SELECT stanza[/sql-table]
 ```

-The plugin then generates an html table with the headers as returned by the select stanza, and the body containing the row data.
+If `extra_security` is not enabled, or `extra_security` is enabled ** AND ** the page header contains the field `sqliteSelect: allow`, then the plugin then generates an html table (or json, see below) with the headers as returned by the select stanza, and the body containing the row data.
+(In the remainder of this documentation, it is assumed that `extra_security` is **NOT** enabled.)

 The SELECT stanza can be complex referring to multiple tables in the database.
 An SQLite3 query will return a table of rows with the same number of elements, which will fit into a simple HTML table.